kantale/OpenBio.eu/OpenBioC/tests.md

+This is a list of possible tests.
+In the future we will build selenium auto tests.

 1. Empty WF .
 Add Description, Website --> Save.
 Name: WF1
 2. Empty WF .
 Add Description, Website --> Drag n Drop WF1 .
 Name: WF2 .
 Confirm that it is plotted correctly
 3. Empty Wf .
 Add Description, Website --> Drag n Drop WF2 .
 Name: WF3